-More About toyota
+More About Toyota

+Priced on the higher side as compared to other competitors, Toyota’s superb record for durability justifies every other aspect.
+Their vehicles have respect for lasting a lifetime.
 The 70s oil crisis made Toyotas fuel-efficient cars even more popular.
 The export number of cars crossed the 10 million mark.
-The introduction of the $runner SUV and MR2 sports car helped Toyota expend its mark on American ground.
-Bringing the Camry sedan in the U.S. proved to be a hit with being the best selling car of the year, more than once.
+The introduction of the 4runner SUV and MR2 sports car helped Toyota expand its mark on American ground.
+Bringing the Camry sedan in the U.S. proved to be a hit as it became the best selling car of the year more than once.

+By 2015 the company showcased its plans of investing US$1 billion into artificial intelligence and robotics research and development over the next five years.
 Toyota Racing Development (TRD) is responsible for providing high-performance racing parts for many Toyota vehicles.
-It is involved in numerous motorsports including NASCAR, Indy Racing League, Formula Drift, etc. They are famous for using the information gathered on track, and putting them into mechanical and body structure of cars that comes for TRD treatment.
+It is involved in numerous motorsports including NASCAR, Indy Racing League, Formula Drift, etc. They are famous for using the information gathered on track, and putting them into the mechanical and body structure of cars that come for TRD treatment.

 Toyota is amongst the brands which are planning to offer a hybrid or electric version of their entire lineup of cars.
-Their plan is to achieve it by 2025 along with both the Toyota and Lexus brands.
+They plan to achieve it by 2025, along with both the Toyota and Lexus brands.
 They also plan to introduce more than 10 new electric vehicles by 2020s.
 This decision of so many battery-powered cars calls for major strategy changes for Toyota.
 The company is developing solid-state batteries to power future electric cars.
 Their previous major step of moving towards hydrogen fuel cell-powered vehicles was waved off due to difficulty in creating refueling infrastructures.

 Toyota is expecting to sell 5.5 million electric vehicles worldwide by 2030.
 The majority of sales will likely come from hybrid vehicles as Toyota already has a lineup of hybrid cars on sale so it shouldn’t be too much stress.
 The next move would be electric-powered pickup trucks and sports cars with more powerful batteries and long-range capability.
-The development of solid-state batteries is underway to achieve this.
+The development of solid-state batteries is underway to achieve all of this.